-Cleveland - I am amazed on how quickly 30 years can come and go.
-It has been 30 years since my father, Zino, lost his battle with cancer at the end of the winter of 1982.
-That means he has been gone longer than more than half my lifetime but there are very few days that go by that I don’t recall the good times we shared back at our home on West 98th in Cleveland.
+Cleveland – I am amazed on how quickly 31 years can come and go.
+It has been 30 years since my father, Zino, lost his battle with cancer in winter of 1982.
+That means he has been gone longer than more than half my lifetime, but there are very few days that go by that I don’t recall the good times we shared back at our home on West 98th in Cleveland.

 One of those memories was a piece I wrote to a newspaper to share what he meant to me not so long before he died.
 Fortunately, the sports editor at the morning daily had a soft spot for what I wrote and it has became part of our family archives.
 And fortunately, it came just after his final Father’s Day before he died.